erfederuiz/udagoback/README.md

 # Udacity Golang CRM Backend project.

-Implementation in Golang of the CRM backend project following the requirements detailed in [Named Link](https://review.udacity.com/#!/rubrics/4856/view "Proyect Rubrik")
+Implementation in Golang of the CRM backend project following the requirements detailed in [Proyect Rubrik](https://review.udacity.com/#!/rubrics/4856/view "Proyect Rubrik")

 The project is implemented in the main.go file
 The dependencies are the following: